 We’ve released a new printed booklet on Planning for Your Future.
-This title is for adults in British Columbia who want to plan for their future.
+This title is for adults in British Columbia who want to plan for their future care.
 It covers arrangements you can put in place now, to prepare for a time when you’re unable to handle your own affairs.
 It explains your options for planning in four areas: health care and personal care, as well as financial affairs and legal matters.
 The information is current to May 2019.

 “I was born with a gene that gives me a coin-flip’s chance of getting Huntington’s Disease.
 It’s a horrible, incurable affliction, and if I get it I frankly don’t want to suffer like my mom did.
 After consulting with both my family doctor and a lawyer, I’ve signed an advance directive saying: if I test positive for Huntington’s, I want certain things to happen — and not happen — in my end-of-life care.